-A range of Supplementary Planning Documents are also published to link legislation and policy frameworks to both design processes and environmental considerations, including our key district centre locations
+A range of Supplementary Planning Documents are also published to link legislation and policy frameworks to both design processes and environmental considerations, including our district centre locations

-Minimising Clutter
+Minimising Clutter.

 The Councils published online 'Walsall's Way Ahead - Wayfinding Strategy Document' sets out the strategy adopted to aid mobility across the borough, including the key district centres.
-The strategy embraces and encourages a Declutter approach, our maintenance and sign replacement programmes endorse the strategy wherever practical, with over 700 items of obsolete street furniture having been removed in response.
+The strategy embraces and encourages a declutter approach.

+Our maintenance and sign replacement programmes endorse the strategy wherever practical, with over 700 items of obsolete street furniture having been removed in response to prevailing national guidance and local priorities.